troniixx/Bachelors-Thesis/README.md

 	```
 3. (Optional) If using the transformer-based model, ensure PyTorch and Transformers are installed with MPS or GPU support.
 4. Run the download_dataets.sh script in src/scripts if there are no datasets visible in data/
+NOTE: Depending on the current workload/requests send to Google Drive, this might need a couple tries.
+As a fallback you can manually download the data by visiting the link shown in the error message.

 ## 🧩 Running the Interactive App and Model Selection